mk12/vscode-better-git-line-blame/README.md

 ## Alternatives

 The alternative I'm competing with is [GitLens].
 I find it too bloated, and dislike how it pushes paid features.
+Line blaming is all I need.

 Someone else had the exact same idea with [carlthome/vscode-git-line-blame](https://github.com/carlthome/vscode-git-line-blame).
-However, as of March 2024, that extension is much simpler: it spawns a git process every time the cursor moves.
+However, as of March 2024, that extension is much simpler: it spawns a git process every time the text cursor moves.

 ## License